E1pp/weave/README.md

 ## Acknowledgements

-This library was created based on solutions for problems from the MIPT [concurrency course](https://gitlab.com/Lipovsky/concurrency-course).
+This library was created based on my solutions for problems from the MIPT [concurrency course](https://gitlab.com/Lipovsky/concurrency-course).

 Original design (this readme in particular): [await](https://gitlab.com/Lipovsky/await) by [Roman Lipovsky](https://gitlab.com/Lipovsky).